amiraminitamu/Summer-School-Buffalo/README.md

 Summing all twelve pair currents reproduces the time derivative of the acceptor population with a mean RMSE of `6.25 × 10^-5 fs^-1`, providing an internal continuity check on the pathway decomposition.
 The complete signed, positive, and absolute current table is stored in `results/donor_acceptor_channel_flux.csv`.

-## Overall conclusions

-1. **The active orbital manifold is numerically well tracked.** The minimum consecutive-overlap singular value of `0.999580` rules out severe subspace discontinuities as the source of the observed model disagreement.

-2. **A compact fragment-adapted Hamiltonian is sufficient for the coherent observable.** The independently propagated `4D+3A` model reproduces the ten-state ensemble with an RMSE of `0.01830`.

-3. **Charge transfer is multichannel and strongly recrossing.** The channel with the greatest total forward activity is not the channel with the greatest net transfer.

-4. **Coherence remains important in the present Hamiltonian.** The donor–acceptor coherence reaches `0.42616`, so the dynamics cannot be fully summarized as a sequence of irreversible population hops.

-5. **Detailed balance controls the FSSH prediction.** Plain CPA-FSSH underestimates transfer, whereas Boltzmann-rescaled uphill hops overestimate it.
-The experiment lies between these treatments.

-6. **The remaining disagreement with experiment is physical rather than obviously numerical.** The most important approximations are the use of ground-state Kohn–Sham virtual orbitals, prescribed thermostatted nuclear paths, lack of electronic back-reaction and explicit decoherence, and the choice of surface-hopping detailed-balance rule.

-The central scientific result is therefore not that one of the two FSSH variants perfectly reproduces experiment.
-It is that the predicted transfer kinetics are highly sensitive to physically meaningful modeling choices, while the state tracking, finite-space propagation, reduced-model construction, and current decomposition are internally consistent.

-## Limitations

-The interpretation above should be read with the following boundaries:

-- **Kohn–Sham virtual orbitals are not many-electron excited states.** The ten-state model is an orbital Hamiltonian, not a TDDFT, CASSCF, or equation-of-motion excited-state calculation.
-- **The nuclei are prescribed.** Electronic transitions do not change forces, momenta, or subsequent nuclear motion.
-- **The trajectories are ground-state and thermostatted.** They approximate a fluctuating environment but do not reproduce a photoexcited-state nuclear ensemble.
-- **No explicit decoherence correction is applied to the coherent amplitudes.** The coherence analysis characterizes the retained Hamiltonian, not necessarily the full condensed-phase decoherence time.
-- **The FSSH nuclear path is fixed.** Momentum rescaling and frustrated-hop feedback are not defined in the usual way for this classical-path setup.
-- **The experimental trace is digitized.** `data/experiment_shg_digitized.csv` is an approximate extraction from a published figure and contains no original experimental error bars.
-- **“Exact” refers only to finite-space propagation.** Matrix exponentials solve the chosen ten- or seven-state Hamiltonian accurately; they do not remove the physical approximations used to construct that Hamiltonian.
-- **The ensemble contains ten nuclear paths.** Confidence intervals characterize trajectory-to-trajectory variation within this sample and should not be interpreted as a complete uncertainty quantification of the electronic-structure model.

 ## Repository layout